aces/Loris/modules/server_processes_manager/test/TestPlan.md

 3. Check three filters, input correct data and click the show data button.Then check the table.
    [Automation Test]
 4. Check the contents of the server processes page and remember the number of entries.
-   Make sure that the ImagingUploader Auto-Launch is set to Yes (Config module, Study section).
+   Ensure that the ImagingUploader Auto-Launch is set to Yes (Config module, Study section).
    Using the Imaging uploader, upload an invalid scan (i.e. a `.tar.gz` file that is *not* a scan) When the upload fails, verify that no new entrires were created in the server processes table.
 5. Upload a valid scan using the correct CandID, PSCID and Visit Label on the imaging_upload page.